Welcome — I’m Sarah, a qualified and experienced Counsellor and Clinical Supervisor.

 I regularly undertake further learning in the form of workshops and seminars, with a view to maintaining continued professional development.

-Who are the BACP?
+Who are the BACP and NCPS?

-Fees
+Counselling Fees

 Free 20 minute Introductory Session